ayrat555/fang/README.md

 impl Runnable for MyTask {
     fn run(&self, _queue: &dyn Queueable) -> Result<(), FangError> {
         println!("the number is {}", self.number);

+        my_func(self.number)?;
+        // You can use ? operator because
+        // From<FangError> is implemented thanks to ToFangError derive macro.

         Ok(())
     }